 Start tracking your emergency fund today →"Your credit score is a three-digit number that comes from the information in your credit report.
 It shows how well you manage credit and how risky it would be for a lender to lend you money.
 Your credit score is calculated using a formula based on your credit report.
 Note that you: - get points if you use your credit responsibly - lose points if you have trouble managing your credit Your credit score will change over time as your credit report is updated."

-Learn more about your credit score →"An ETF is essentially a basket of investments such as stocks or bonds.
-In this sense they’re similar to mutual funds, but unlike mutual funds, shares of ETFs can be traded throughout the day on an exchange, much like an individual stock."
+Learn more about your credit score →An ETF is essentially a basket of investments such as stocks or bonds.
+In this sense they’re similar to mutual funds, but unlike mutual funds, shares of ETFs can be traded throughout the day on an exchange, much like an individual stock.

 Learn about the benefits of ETFs →Your net worth is simply the difference between your assets (what you own) and liabilities (what you owe).